-Double strength glass, such as toughened glass, can be used for break glass because it is safer than glass when it breaks and can therefore overcome the safety concerns associated with glass.
-Please contact us with details of your project to see if toughened glass is suitable for you.
+Double strength glass, such as toughened glass is sometimes used for break glass because it is safer than glass when it breaks.
+It can therefore overcome the safety concerns associated with glass.

 Toughened or tempered glass is produced by heating normal float glass in a special ‘oven’.
 The heat puts the molecules under pressure and this makes the glass much stronger.

 It does, however, have a weakness.
 When struck with a sharp instrument it causes the glass to be ‘notched’.
 This notching can have a chain reaction over the entire pane which suddenly breaks completely and forms cubes.
 These cubes will fall away if there is nothing to support them.